GCSE Algebra and Number

 Other Forms of Numbers

-This is quite an extensive section and can be a bit tricky to get your head around so it’s definitely worth investing time in understanding different forms of numbers and how you can interchange them.
+This is quite an extensive section and can be a bit tricky to get your head around so it’s definitely worth investing time in understanding different forms of numbers and how you can use and manipulate them.
 Along with distance, speed and time, you will work with:

 - Percentages and fractions